 Look for this colorful storybook treat near the Mad Tea Party in Magic Kingdom’s Fantasyland.
 A sweet croissant dough filled with chocolate and cream, it’s perfect for Alice’s tea party—or as an accompaniment to a cold brew coffee that you can also order there.
-Whether you love Alice, Mickey, Buzz, the Beast, or any of the other beloved characters, we have the perfect Disney gifts for everyone on your list.

 Where to find it: Magic Kingdom (Gaston’s Tavern in Fantasyland)

 This frozen apple juice and toasted marshmallow–flavored combo, topped with a frothy, fruity foam, is the perfect refresher on a hot day.
 Bonus: If you don’t get the Grey Stuff at Be Our Guest, you can order a Grey Stuff–topped cupcake at this quick-service spot.
 Random fact: Did you know that Disney employees aren’t allowed to say these three words?